One significant aspect of self-publishing is that nothing is set in stone.

 Remove the clutter.
 Send it to the back of the book.
 This will make sure your potential book buyers can get to read a good chunk of your first chapter in the Look Inside preview.

 8. You don’t have a book marketing plan.

 But selling books still needs some form of marketing or promotion.
-Some of the best ways to promote your book are free.
+Some of the best ways to promote your book online and on social media are free.

 However, you might consider investing a little in some paid promotion.
-One advantage of paid promotion is that it helps you gain access to a new and far wider book buying audience.
+One advantage of paid promotion is that it helps you gain access to a new and far wider book-buying audience.